guillain/CoreBot-framework/README.md

 The configuration is taken dynamically so no need to restart anything, when your sketches are updated, your bots also ;-)

+## Fast Run
+1/ Clone the project: `git clone https://github.com/guillain/CoreBot-framework.git`

+2/ Adapt the config file to your env and scenario: `vi CoreBot-framework/app/config.json`

+3/ Run it:
+ `
+  - If you run on docker: `cd CoreBot-framework && ./image build && ./image run`

+  - If you run localy: `cd CoreBot-framework && npm install & pm2 start app/CoreBot-framework.js`

+## Configuration
+Thanks to read this [configuration](./doc/configuration.md) doc.

+## Installation
+Thanks to read this [installation](./doc/installation.md) doc.

 ## Features
 All features are stored in the *feature* folder and they're loaded with the help of a common script.